SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 * Writing to any register in the USART after disabling the transmitter will start the USART for long enough to release the pin override of the TXD pin

-**megaTinyCore note:** This impacts versions of megaTinyCore prior to 2.0.6 when calling Serial.end() on effected devices.
+**megaTinyCore note:** Despite the issue being trivial to work around, and frequently implicitly hidden (by the second clause of the workaround above), this impacts versions of megaTinyCore prior to 2.0.6 when calling Serial.end() on effected devices.

 #### Full Range Duty Cycle Not Supported When Validating LIN Sync Field
 For the LIN sync field, the USART is validating each bit to be within ±15% instead of the time between falling edges as described in the LIN specification.
 This allows a minimum duty cycle of 43.5% and a maximum duty cycle of 57.5%.

 **Workaround:** None.

-**megaTinyCore note:** Only a concern if reconfiguring USART for LIN.
+**megaTinyCore note:** Only a concern if reconfiguring USART for LIN, and using the sync field for autobaud, relying upon the threshold being exactly what the standard required.

 #### Frame Error on a Previous Message May Cause False Start Bit Detection
 A false start bit detection will trigger if receiving a frame with `RXDATAH.FERR` set and reading the RXDATAL before the RxD line goes high.

 **Workaround:** Wait for the RXD pin to go high before reading RXDATA, for instance, by polling the bit in `PORTn.IN` where the RXD pin is located.
-**megaTinyCore note:** This impacts our serial implementation on effected parts - we don't even read RXDATAH or report framing errors - but if you are receiving framing errors, the baud rates are probably mismatched, so it is likely that the received data garbage anyway.
+**megaTinyCore note:** This, technically, impacts our serial implementation on effected parts.
+However, if you are receiving framing errors, the baud rates or port settings are wrong on one or both side - so instead of receiving one byte of garbage, you'd receive two bytes of slightly different garbage.
+I do not belive there are cases where this can result in data that would have otherwise been inteligible coming out as garbage short of a transient framing error in a long string of continuous data, where it never has a change to regain it's bearings.

 #### Open-Drain Mode Does Not Work When TXD is Configured as Output
 When the USART TXD pin is configured as an output, it can drive the pin high regardless of whether the Open-Drain mode is enabled or not.

 **Workaround:** Configure the TXD pin as an input by writing the corresponding bit in PORTx.DIR to '0' when using Open-Drain mode.
 **megaTinyCore note:** We don't provide a wrapper around this mode - yet - though it could be enabled manually, in which case it would be an issue on effected parts; the workaround is trivial - AS LONG AS YOU KNOW ABOUT IT.
-This bug was known very early on.
-They really ought to mention this in the actual datasheet instead of the errata!
+This bug was known very early on; They really ought to mention this in the actual datasheet instead of the errata!

 #### Start-of-Frame Detection Can Unintentionally Be Enabled in Active Mode When RXCIF Is ‘0’
 The Start-of-Frame Detector can unintentionally be enabled when the device is in Active mode and when the Receive Complete Interrupt Flag (RXCIF) in the USARTn.STATUS register is ‘0’.
 If the Receive Data (RXDATA) registers are read while receiving new data, RXCIF is cleared, and the Start-of-Frame Detector will be enabled and falsely detects the following falling edge as a start bit.
 When the Start-of-Frame Detector detects a start condition, the frame reception is restarted, resulting in corrupt received data.
 Note that the USART Receive Start Interrupt Flag (RXSIF) always is ‘0’ when in Active mode.
 No interrupt will be triggered.